 Before planting Amazon Swords in the tank, you need to be knowledgeable about other compatible plants and animal species that can co-exist peacefully with it.

 For compatible plants, you can plant Amazon Sword together with, for example, Anubias Nana, Anachris, Java fern, and Water wisteria.
-You need to pick plants, which will not compete with Amazon Sword for the nutrients in the substrate, can live in its shade or floaters.
+You need to pick plants, which will not compete with Amazon Sword for the nutrients in the substrate and can live in its shade or floaters.

 For animal species, you can cultivate Amazon Sword Plant in a tank inhabiting the following species:

-- Fish (like Angelfish, Clown loach, Discus, Platies, Tetras, Zebra Danios, Otocinclus Catfish, etc.)
+- Fish (like Angelfish, Clown loach, Discus, Platies, Tetras, Zebra Danio, Otocinclus Catfish, etc.)

 - Shrimp (All varieties of Neocaridina (Red Cherry Shrimp, Blue Velvet Shrimp, Black Rose, Snowball shrimp, Orange Sakura, Green Jade, Rili Shrimp, etc) or Caridina species (for example, Crystal Red Shrimp, Caridina cf. babaulti, Blue Tiger Shrimp, etc.), Amano shrimp, Ghost shrimp, Bamboo shrimp, Vampire shrimp, etc. Basically, you can keep any shrimp species with it.
 They will love it!